nguyenthuyt/crypto_arbitrage/README.md

 - Second, if non-numerical values exist within a numerical dataset such as a dollar sign in the "Close" price column, then use the str.replace function to remove the dollar signs from the values in the Close column. `df.loc[:,'Close'].str.replace("$","")`

 - Third, type `df.dtypes` to confirm whether numercal values are assigned the incorrect data type such as the "Close" column set as an object.
-Convert the data type of the "Close" column to a float by typing `df.[:,"Close"].astype`.
+Convert the data type of the "Close" column to a float by typing `df.loc[:,"Close"].astype("float")`.

 - Finally, review the data for duplicated values by typing `df.duplicated().sum()` and drop them if necessary by typing `df.drop_duplicates()`.